 The circle process

 - RPs supporters (family members, close friends or colleagues)

 - Victim supporters

 - Police officer

-- 2-4 C4RJ personnel, including one who will lead the circle and those who will work with the offender and victim after the circle while the restorative agreement is being fulfilled
+- 2-4 C4RJ personnel, including one who will lead the circle and those who will work with the RP and victim after the circle while the restorative agreement is being fulfilled

 - Concerned community members

 We prefer smaller (6 to 10 people) to larger circles, but in instances in which multiple people have been involved and a victim wants to participate in just one circle, we may include more people.

 Where are circles typically convened and how long do they last?